HyQuRP: Hybrid quantum-classical neural network with rotational and permutational equivariance: Method: HyQuRP

 where $\vec{\sigma}=\{X,Y,Z\}$ is a vector of Pauli operators and $\Theta$ is a fixed hyperparameter introduced to improve numerical stability.
 By construction, $E(\mathbf{p})$ depends on the vector $\mathbf{p}$ and is equivariant to 3D rotations: For any $R\in \mathrm{SO}(3)$ with corresponding $U_R\in \mathrm{SU}(2)$,

 from the standard $\mathrm{SU}(2)$–$\mathrm{SO}(3)$ correspondence.

 Our $n$-qubit singlet initialization is only invariant under pair-preserving permutations (not arbitrary permutations of the $n$ individual qubits).
 Accordingly, we adopt a per-pair selective encoding where only the even-indexed qubits in each pair $(2j,2j+1)$ are geometrically encoded.
-This encoding preserves the pair-wise structure and makes the overall encoding pairwise permutation-equivariant.
-Because any nontrivial pure states are not simultaneously invariant under global $\mathrm{SU}(2)$ rotations and all permutations of the qubits, it is impossible to use all qubits for encoding while preserving both symmetries.
-Consequently, our selective per-pair scheme is a minimal and effective design (see Appendix~\ref{app:geometric_encoding} for details).
+This encoding preserves the pairwise structure and makes the overall encoding pairwise permutation-equivariant.

+As shown in Observation~\ref{obv:no_joint_fixed_vectors}, any nontrivial pure state is not simultaneously invariant under global $\mathrm{SU}(2)$ rotations and all permutations of the qubits.
+Therefore, it is impossible to use all qubits for encoding while preserving both symmetries.
+Consequently, our selective per-pair scheme is a minimal and effective design.

-\subsection{Quantum Network with Rotation and Permutation Equivariance}
+\subsection{Quantum network with rotation and permutation equivariance}

-Building upon the $\mathrm{SU}(2)$–equivariant operators established in Section~\ref{sec:su2-equiv-gates}, we now construct our quantum circuit architecture that achieves dual equivariance under both rotations and permutations.
-While the generalized permutation operators are $\mathrm{SU}(2)$–equivariant, they do not by themselves enforce the permutation symmetry inherent in set–valued point cloud representations.

-To construct symmetric group–equivariant gates while preserving the pair-wise structure, we twirl over the subgroup of $\Sym_{n}$ that permutes the singlet pairs as rigid blocks.
-We group wire indices into disjoint pairs: